-Machine learning platform (Microsoft Azure, IBM Watson, Amazon, H20, ai-one, etc.) are well-organized software system application used for automating and accelerating the delivery lifecycle of prophetic applications that allow the developer to build their models effectively on the different operating system and using online tools that can be a paid versions as well as free of cost.
-These online mediums are capable of processing the huge data using techniques related to machine learning.
+Machine learning platforms (Microsoft Azure, IBM Watson, Amazon, H20, ai-one, etc.) are well-organized software system applications used for automating and accelerating the delivery lifecycle of prophetic applications that allow the developer to build their models effectively on the different operating systems and using online tools that can be a paid versions as well as free of cost.
+Moreover, these online mediums are capable of processing the huge data using techniques related to machine learning.

 What is a Machine Learning Platform?

 A platform for automating and quicken the delivery lifecycle of prophetic applications capable of huge data processing adopting machine learning or connected procedures.